rafamancan/dotfiles/README.md

-# My personal dotfiles for zsh, neovim and terminator
+# My personal dotfiles for zsh, neovim and kitty

 neovim settings based on (with some customization by me):